-When using the Mevo Multicam app it uses Bluetooth for discovery of the Mevo camera(s) and then all data transmissions are done via your local network.
+The Multicam app uses Bluetooth for discovery of the Mevo camera(s) and then all data transmissions are done via your local network.
 This can be accomplished via Wireless or Ethernet or even a mixture of the two.

-Please also ensure that Bonjour is allowed on your network, as this is necessary for your Mevo and mobile device to communicate with each other.
+Please also ensure that Bonjour is allowed on your network, as this is necessary for your camera and mobile device to communicate with each other.

 Recommended Network Configuration

 If it works on one network and not another network, there may be configuration differences such as blocked firewall ports.

 To connect the camera with the Multicam App via a Wi-Fi network, please ensure the following ports are open:

 - TCP 38000

 - TCP 38001